togojoy1354/Library/README-CN.md

-# NavSphere
+# Library

 ## Overview
-NavSphere is a web application designed for managing navigation items and categories.
+Library is a web application designed for managing navigation items and categories.
 It provides an intuitive interface for adding, editing, and organizing navigation entries, including site icons and descriptions.

 ## Features
 - **Add/Edit Navigation Items**: Easily add or modify navigation items with titles, links, icons, and descriptions.